jaycenca/EECS-1022-Introduction-to-Mobile-Computing/README.md

-# YorkU-EECS-1022
+# Simple-Android-Applications
-All lab projects related to the course (Mobile Programming)
+All lab projects related to the course EECS 1022 (Mobile Programming)

-//Note to myself

 the command line to remove deleted files from the git paths is git checkout -A